erickgualpa/pokemon-ranking-api/README.md

 Domain is sufficiently well-defined to allow the addition of new rankings also giving freedom on the limit factor but infrastructure is tightly coupled to the PokéAPI.
 Considering that, the solution provided is just a first first approach to make it "production ready" but to be actually ready alternatives like caching should be considered.
-Even whe caching could be a nightmare most of the time, the nature of the problem faced seems to be requesting it as the dependency with the PokéAPI is requiring HTTP requests each time a ranking is built.
+Even when caching could be a nightmare most of the time, the nature of the problem faced seems to be requesting it as the dependency with the PokéAPI is requiring HTTP requests each time a ranking is built.